mstan19/regex-tutorial-ms/tutorial.md

 - [Character Escapes](#character-escapes)

 ## Regex Components

 When building an email validation function, there are three components to consider: username, domain, and extension.
-When you put it together, this is what it looks: (username)@(domain).(extension)  .
-Since each components have different conditons to be met, they are defined within ```()```.
+When you put it together, this is what it looks like: (username)@(domain).(extension)  .
+Since each components have different conditons to be met, they are separated and defined within ```()```.
                 ```/^([a-zA-Z0-9_\.-]+)@([a-zA-Z0-9-]+)\.([a-z]{2,6})$/```

 Username Component ```([a-zA-Z0-9_\.-]+)```: This component can have any letters, numbers, dot, and/or hyphens.
 For instance, ```mstan1``` is a valid username, but ```m$tan1``` is not valid since special characters is not one of the conditions specified in username component.
 It's worth mentioning that the user does not have to use letters, numbers, dot, and hyphens.
 The input would still be valid is the user only inputted numbers and letters as shown in the example.
 The ``` +``` means there is no limit on how characters can be inputted for the user component.
 See Dot ```\.``` for explanation.